I didn’t think Spirit Airlines hacks existed.

 This much clothing lasts about a week, which is perfect for vacations or shorter business trips.
 All my electronics (phone, laptop, charger, laptop case, etc) then go into my laptop bag.

 “But Anshula, this is ideal if you are jet-setting off to a warm-weather place,” you say.

 I understand.
 If you are traveling to a place with colder weather, jeans and sweaters take up a lot of room.
 In that situation, I use my “carry-on not carry-on”!

 If you are planning on flying Spirit often, I highly recommend purchasing a “carry-on” that is as close to the max dimensions of a personal item as possible (so you can pack the most for the least).

 Don’t Reserve Seats Until The Last Minute

 Spirit Airlines rewards procrastinators.

 Seriously, it’s okay to procrastinate (in this case).
 If you reserve your seats far, far, in advance then you have to pay a penalty (starting at $5.00).
 If you don’t, Spirit randomly picks seats for you.
 Most of the time, you can change your seating 24 hours (best window) to thirty minutes before your flight for FREE.

-You aren’t guaranteed to be sitting next to your spouse or kids, but the extra money can go towards your actual vacation.
+You aren’t guaranteed to be sitting next to your spouse (although we’ve always been seated next to each other), but the extra money can go towards your actual vacation.

 It sounds tempting, I know.
 Airlines are tiring and sometimes, I just want a cold, refreshing beverage and food.
 But am I willing to pay $3 for a Cup of Noodles? $3 for Water?
 Seriously?